Tommy's guest blog, 09/10/2017 by Jennie

 I should say, at this point, that Dan and I have been incredibly lucky in the support we have had this year.
 For example, while it doesn’t fix it, it is a salve when people tell you they went through the same or a similar thing.
 It makes you feel more normal.
 Because, unfortunately, this IS normal.

 We have had no crass comments, no ‘it wasn’t really a baby was it?’ or ‘so what do you think’s wrong with you then?’
 No one called it ‘just a bunch of cells’ or suggested I was simply too stressed.
 We have had cards and flowers, kind messages, and so so much love – far more than do most people who are not, for whatever reason, able to ‘go public’ as we have.

-The Miscarriage Association nails it when it says that, if in doubt, simply say ‘I’m so sorry’.
+If in doubt, simply say ‘I’m so sorry’.
 Beyond this, I don’t want to set down rules for exactly what you should or shouldn’t say, because it just adds to the paralysing fear you’ll get it wrong.
 And everyone feels differently.
 For example, one of the common things a lot of women say they hated to hear after their miscarriage was ‘at least you can get pregnant’, because, of course, what good is getting pregnant if you can’t stay pregnant?
 Believe me, I get it.
 However, after our first miscarriage this was nonetheless a comforting thought for me.
 It had taken us 7 months to conceive the first time around and I was starting to worry.
 After the miscarriage, that fear, at the very least, had dissipated.
 I had been pregnant.
 I would get pregnant again.
 It was something to hold on to.